 All filter values and changes for the selected span.
-If filters are applied to an object, the filter is pasted with all values intact, and its state (enabled or disabled) applies to the new object as well.
+If filters are applied to an object, the filter is pasted with all values intact.
+And, its state (enabled or disabled) applies to the new object.

 Override Target Scale Properties

-When unchecked, specifies that all properties be pasted relative to the target object.
+When deselected, specifies that all properties be pasted relative to the target object.
 When checked, this option overrides the scale properties of the target.

 Override Target Rotation And Skew Properties

-When unchecked, specifies that all properties be pasted relative to the target object.
+When deselected, it specifies that all properties be pasted relative to the target object.
 When checked, the pasted properties override the existing rotation and scale properties of the object.

-This topic is about adding easing to older classic tweens.
-For help with adding easing to the newer motion tweens, see Easing tween animations.
+This feature is about adding easing to older classic tweens.
+For more information on adding easing to the newer motion tweens, see Easing tween animations.